andrejbronz/andrejbronz/README.md

 - 👋 Hi, I’m @andrejbronz
 - 👀 I’m interested in my profile
 - 🌱 I’m currently learning everything about seven
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my profile
 - 📫 How to reach me ...

 <!---